Ethernet doesn’t have a valid IP configuration (Unidentified Network) Windows 10

 netsh int ip reset

-Then after close command prompt, Restart your system to bring these changes into effect and check internet started working.
+Then after close the command prompt, restart your system to bring these changes into effect and check internet started working.

 Or you can manually reinstall the TCP/IP protocol, to do this Type ncpa.cpl on Start menu search and press enter key to open Network Connections.
 Here Right-click your Active network adapter and select Properties.
 Now Click the Instal button, Select Protocol and click Add….